bijokmathew/DolphinSwimAcadamy-v1/README.md

 *38 As a user, I want to be shown messages that my actions have been successful and unsuccessful*

 ## Future Features

- add brand
- create category, size managment add color option add option to purchase for course add f/q in about page
+ - In future need to enhance the website making more user friendly by grouping products based on brands and color.
+ - In future provide more control to admin by adding category, brand, color and size managment
+ - In futute give an option to the user for checkout the course by online
+ - In future give an option to the user for add review and comments about the purchased product
+ - In future provide help section in about page

 ## Technologies Used

 ### Languages